cossacklabs/acra-engineering-demo/README.md

 1. [cossacklabs/acra](https://github.com/cossacklabs/acra) – the main Acra repository contains tons of examples and documentation.
 2. Deploy your own Acra infrastructure using [pre-defined Docker-compose files](https://github.com/cossacklabs/acra/tree/master/docker).
 3. [Acra Live Demo](https://www.cossacklabs.com/acra/#acralivedemo) – is a web-based demo of a typical web-infrastructure protected by Acra and deployed on our servers for your convenience.
 It illustrates the other features of Acra, i.e. SQL firewall, intrusion detection, database rollback, and so on.

+# Need help?

+Need help in configuring Acra?
+Our support is available for [Acra Pro and Acra Enterprise versions](https://www.cossacklabs.com/acra/#pricing).